-6) On a line chart, the income of a consumer is measured along the horizontal axis, and his consumption is measured along the vertical axis.
-The slope of the line is equal to:

-A) change in consumption plus change in income.

-B) change in consumption minus change in income.

-C) change in consumption multiplied by change in income.

-D) change in consumption divided by change in income.

-Topic: Correlation Does Not Imply Causality

-7) The slope of the line on a line chart measures the rate of change in:

-A) only the independent variable.

-B) only the dependent variable.

-C) the dependent variable as the independent variable changes.

-D) the independent variable as the dependent variable changes.

-Topic: Correlation Does Not Imply Causality

-8) As the number of advertisements of a firm increases from 100 to 500, its sales increases from \$1,000 to \$10,000.
-If this information is plotted on a line chart, the slope of the line equals:

-A) \$20.

-B) \$0.044.

-C) \$22.5.

-D) \$30.33.

-Answer: C

-Difficulty: Medium

-AACSB: Application of Knowledge

-Topic: Correlation Does Not Imply Causality
+9) On a line chart, the income of a consumer is measured along the horizontal axis, and his consumption is measured along the vertical axis.
+The slope of the line is equal to A) change in consumption plus change in income B) change in consumption minus change in income C) change in consumption multiplied by change in income D) change in consumption divided by change in income Answer: D Difficulty: Medium AACSB: Application of Knowledge Topic: Correlation Does Not Imply Causality 10) The slope of the line on a line chart measures the rate of change in A) only the independent variable B) only the dependent variable C) the dependent variable as the independent variable changes D) the independent variable as the dependent variable changes Answer: C Difficulty: Easy AACSB: Analytical Thinking Topic: Correlation Does Not Imply Causality 11) As the number of billboards for a firm's product increases from 100 to 500, its sales increase from \$1,000 to \$10,000.
+If this information is plotted on a line chart, the slope of the line equals A) \$20 B) \$0.044 C) \$22.5 D) \$30.33 Answer: C Difficulty: Medium AACSB: Application of Knowledge Topic: Correlation Does Not Imply Causality